-The Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program provides funding to support community-based organizations in their efforts to collaborate and partner with local stakeholder groups (e.g., local businesses and industry, local government, medical service providers, and academia) as they develop and implement community-driven solutions that address environmental and/or public health issues for underserved communities.
-The term “underserved community” refers to a community with environmental justice concerns and/or vulnerable populations, including minority, low income, rural, tribal, indigenous, and homeless populations.
+The Environmental Justice Collaborative Problem-Solving (EJCPS) Cooperative Agreement Program provides funding to support community-based organizations in their efforts to collaborate and partner with local stakeholder groups (e.g., local businesses and industry, local government, medical service providers, and academia) as they develop community-driven solutions that address environmental and/or public health issues for underserved communities.
+For purposes of this announcement, the term “underserved community” refers to a community with environmental justice concerns and/or vulnerable populations, including people of color, low income, rural, tribal, indigenous, and homeless populations.

 Types of projects the EJCPS program has funded in the past include, but are not limited to, the following:

 For this competition, EPA may give special consideration to high ranking applications that focus on the following program priorities:

 For additional information about special considerations, see https://www.epa.gov/sites/production/files/2021-03/documents/ej-cps-rfa-2021_final.pdf#page=3.

 Approximately 46 EJCPS awards will now be awarded nationwide.

 Awards will be made in amounts of up to $160,000 per award.

 The estimated project period for awards resulting from this solicitation is two years, from October 2021 to October 2023.

 Before starting your grant application, please review the funding source's website listed below for updates/changes/addendums/conferences/LOIs.